ole00/27cf840_prog/README.md

 Uploading firmware to MCU is done only once, typically after you build the programmer board or if there is a firmware update.
-The MCU mini-board has two pins next to MCU itself marked as PROG, these need to be shortened (by a metal paper clip or by using fine tweezers) while the module is plugged in to your PC.
+The MCU mini-board has two pins next to MCU itself marked as PROG, these need to be shorted/connected together (by a metal paper clip or by using fine tweezers) while the module is plugged in to your PC.
 That will force the MCU to stay in bootloader, which allows the firmware to be uploaded via USB.
 To verify the  MCU is in bootloader use 'lsusb' command and check the device 4348:55e0 is in the printed list.